privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 GenerateBidsRequest to the Bidding service, that includes required input for bidding.
 The code for bidding, i.e. `generateBid()` is prefetched from Cloud Storage, cached and precompiled in Bidding service.
 After processing the request, the Bidding service returns the GenerateBidsResponse which includes bids that correspond to each ad, i.e. [AdWithBid][49].

 The function can be implemented in Javascript (or WASM driven by Javascript) or compiled into a [standalone binary][162].
-The generateBid function signature for both is described in detail below.
+The specifcation for both is described in detail below.

 ##### generateBid() Javascript/WASM spec